 Ques 21:- How can we check if the two given strings are the anagrams of each other?

-Definition of Anagram- Two strings are said to be the anagrams of each other if these two strings contain the equal count of each character.
-Example – “School master” is a pure anagram of “The classroom”
+Definition of Anagram- Two string are said to be the anagrams of each other if these two strings contain the equal count of each character.
+For example – “School master” is an anagram of “The classroom”

 Assumption – Let’s assume that the upper case and spaces are important for the comparison. i.e. “School master ” is different from ” The classroom We can solve this problem two ways.